gobo-eiffel/gobo/tool/gedoc/README.md

 ## Detect attribute renaming in a diamond inheritance

 We discovered a loophole in Eiffel's field renaming mechanism when applied to the diamond problem of multiple inheritance.

 Please check it here: [https://github.com/joortcom/eiffel\_rename](https://github.com/joortcom/eiffel_rename)

 ## Goal:

-Help programmer avoid attribute renaming in a diamond inheritance.
+Help programmer detect and avoid attribute renaming in a diamond inheritance.

 ## Usage: